How to watch the vice presidential debate between Kamala Harris and Mike Pence

 How to watch the vice presidential debate

-Debate coverage on CBS broadcast stations and CBSN: 9 p.m.-11 p.m.
+- Debate coverage on CBS broadcast stations and CBSN: 9-11 p.m.
 ET

 Campaign manager Bill Stepien and former New Jersey Governor Chris Christie, both of whom helped with Mr. Trump's debate preparation, have tested positive for COVID-19, as well as Hope Hicks, counselor to President Trump.
 Christie also checked into the hospital for treatment.
 Chris Wallace, the moderator of the first debate, said Mr. Trump arrived too late to the debate site to be tested for COVID-19 there.